-If you set a halo on fixture buttons (Section 6.3.6), the halo colour is also used in other windows; fixture buttons can also have an automatic halo to help identify different types of fixture, which is also used in the patch window.
+If you set a halo on fixture buttons (Abschnitt 6.3.6), the halo colour is also used in other windows; fixture buttons can also have an automatic halo to help identify different types of fixture, which is also used in the patch window.

-On the Diamond 9, the halo colour set on playbacks is used in the level bargraph lighting and the playback indicator.
+On the Diamond 9 and Diamond 7, the halo colour set on playbacks is used in the LED lighting for the faders/rotary controls.